Appenzeill/Flutter-login/README.md

-# QR-code scanner voor school project.
+# QR-code scanner.

-Deze app is gemaakt voor een school project.
-Deze app kan verbinden met een database doormiddel van een rest api.
+This is a simple QR-code scan app made for a school assignment.
+This app uses a CRUD rest api to connect with the database.

+This api can be accessed from https://github.com/Appenzeill/rest_api

+It is very insecure and flawed.